PaulD103/javascriptcodingProjects/navigation/README.md

 ];
 ```

 This array sets all connections between each village.
-If there is a _-1_, this means, that there's no connection. _0_ means, that this is the same village and all the other numbers _greater than 0_ stand for a connection.
+If there is a _-1_, this means, that there's no connection. _0_ means, that this is the same village and all the other numbers _greater than 0_ stand for a connection. <br>
 <br>

 ### Coding the function, that returns the shortest path between two villages: